-Guidelines 52 to 60.
-Transitional rules apply to private ancillary funds that were prescribed private fund before 1 October 2009.
-The transitional rules are intended to help a prescribed private fund make the transition into the new regime.
-Generally, the rules allow time for prescribed private funds to bring their existing affairs into compliance with the new arrangements.
+Guidelines 51 to 57.
+Transitional rules apply which are intended to help a public ancillary fund to transition into the new regime.
+Generally, the rules allow time for public ancillary funds to bring their existing affairs into compliance with the new arrangements.